TomYeoman/shortcutmon/README.md

 <a href="https://www.patreon.com/user?u=79999206"><img src="https://img.shields.io/badge/dynamic/json?color=%23e85b46&label=Patreon&query=data.attributes.patron_count&suffix=%20patrons&url=https%3A%2F%2Fwww.patreon.com%2Fapi%2Fcampaigns%2F9296816" /> </a>
 ## Overview

-A tool to help you remember shortcuts across any application.
+Shortcut monitor (shortcutmon) is the low friction way to remember to use all those useful shortcuts you’ve been meaning to learn for years.

-Shortcutmon allows you to define a shortcut (or alternatively a "key combination" / "phrase" - good for things like remembering to use snippets), an application (E.G "Chrome.exe"), and a time frame you wish to be notified after (E.G "10 minutes").
+Define one or more shortcuts (or alternatively a "key combination" / "phrase"), with an associated application (E.G "Chrome.exe"), and a time frame you wish to be notified after (E.G "10 minutes").

-Given you have not used the shortcut within the application, within those X minutes, you will receive a notification reminding you to use it (with the ability to temporarily disable notifications if you need).

-You can also view usage statistics for any given key combination.
+Easily monitor whether you're improving, through the usage statistics (see [screenshots](#screenshots))

 ## Supported operating systems
 Unfortunately only windows is supported on initial release, with plans to build for mac + linux soon.